Admissions Policy and Frequently Asked Questions

 Extra-Curricular Queries

 A10: The College offers the Duke of Edinburgh’s Gold Award which we very much hope students who’ve done their Silver and or Bronze Award will sign up to.
-Students who’ve not done or completed either the Bronze or Silver Award will still be eligible for the Gold Award.
+Students who’ve not done or completed either the Bronze or Silver Award will still be eligible for the Gold Award, but will need to demonstrate their commitment to achieving the Award to be accepted.

-Students are given information about the Award during the College enrolment process and can formally sign up to it via an interview held after Choices Day.
+Students are given information about the Award during the College enrolment process and can formally sign up to after Choices Day.

 A11: The College offers an extremely comprehensive Enrichment Programme that includes a range of sporting, creative and skills-based activities.